git-ftp/git-ftp/man/git-ftp.1.md

 :	Be as verbose as possible.
 Useful for debug information.

 `--remote-root`
-:	Specifies remote root directory
+:	Specifies the remote root directory to deploy to.
+The remote path in the URL is ignored.

 `--syncroot`
 :	Specifies a local directory to sync from as if it were the git project root path.